Fondation Botnar finances projects in the following focus areas.

 Fondation Botnar is driven by a spirit of entrepreneurship and innovation, reflected in our operational principles.
 Innovative Financing is our preferred model.
 We hold to a fully-engaged, dialogue-rich and equal partnering relationship with recipient institutions.

 At present, we are developing a digital grant project management platform.
-Please do not submit any proposals in the meantime and consult our website as from mid-November 2017 for more information.
+Please do not submit any proposals in the meantime and consult our website as from spring 2018 for more information.
 Only proposals submitted via the platform will be considered.

 Dr. Aline Cossy-Gantner, Chief Learning Officer